peter1357908/Resistance-Online-Server-/src/protocol.md

 ```
 {
     action: 'missionVotes',
-    missionNumber: Integer // what mission we were on
+    currentMission: Integer // what mission we were on, 1-5
     missionOutcome: String // either 'SUCCEEDED' OR 'FAILED'
     numFailVotes: Integer // how many fail votes were received
 }